Crypto-TII/TLS1.3/cpp/README.md

 	Connection closed

 Try it out on your favourite websites.
 It will abort if TLS1.3 is not supported.
-At this stage the tool is still somewhat fragile, and would be expected to sometimes fail.
 In a small number of cases it will fail due to receiving a malformed certificate chain from the Server.
 It is not forgiving of badly formed certificate chains, and makes no attempt to fix them.